How AI Agents and Copilot Studio Redefine Automation

 Autonomous agents can execute an entire end-to-end process, but will more commonly deployed to re-engineer specific process steps that previously involved manual administration.

-Microsoft is also releasing preconfigured agents in Dynamics 365, including the Customer Knowledge Management Agent to streamlining business processes.
+In addition to enabling custom agents, Microsoft is releasing preconfigured agents in Dynamics 365, such as the Customer Knowledge Management Agent.

 Agents for Multiple Business Processes

 Each agent can apply reason, remember, and seek clarification if needed.
-You can train agent with specific skills, such as sending emails, updating CRM records, posting Teams messages, or retrieving information.
+You can train agents with specific skills, such as sending emails, updating CRM records, posting Teams messages, or retrieving information.

-Crucially, agents are empowered to act using your defined knowledge.
+Crucially, agents are empowered to act using your organisation’s defined knowledge.

 Microsoft likens agents to unique apps that can run different processes.
-Because teams have various requirements which can be met by agents, libraries will serve these needs.
+Because teams have various requirements which can be met, agent libraries will serve these needs.

-Agents are the new apps for AI-powered processes and Copilot is the user interface where people will primarily interact with agents across any workflow.
+Bots and agents are seen as the new apps for AI-powered processes and Copilot is the interface where people will primarily interact with these.

 Using Copilot Studio to Build Agents

-Copilot Studio is the unified platform where you can build, connect and manage agents.
+Copilot Studio is the unified platform where you can build, connect and manage bots and autonomous agents.

-For example, a trigger could be a record updated in Dynamics 365, receiving a specific email, or uploading a document to SharePoint.
+For example, to understand opportunities for a Copilot agent, identify what triggers should signal when an agent should act.
+A trigger could be when a record is updated in Dynamics 365, receiving a specific email, or uploading a document to SharePoint.

 To instruct agents, design their behaviour using natural language prompts, templates, or code.
 For instance, you could use conversational text to state the process goal and desired outcome.
 Each agent can be instructed with example scenarios and details of what should happen and which internal data sources and documented rules should be used.

 Once instructed, agents can be enabled to take action by connecting them to your applications and knowledge resources.
-Depending on the type of agent, this can include Dataverse tables, Teams channels, SharePoint libraries, Power BI reports, and external systems.
+Depending on the type of agent, actions could be channelled through Dataverse tables, Teams channels, SharePoint libraries, Power BI reports, and external systems.

-A range of agent actions can be enabled, including updating a Dynamics 365 record, sending an email or retrieving an order history.
+A range of agent actions can be enabled within a workflow.
+These could include updating a Dynamics 365 record, sending an email or retrieving an order history.

 After configuring these steps, an agent generates responses in Copilot or extends Power Platform apps, portals, and other channels.